DanilLinkov/KeyGenerationService/ReadMe.md

 ## Purpose

 The main purpose of this microservice is to allow for different instances of the same (or different if applicable) API hosted in the cloud to request and receive globally unique keys and not have to worry about duplicate keys being created between instances.
 This allows for easier scalability of microservices that require unique keys to be used.
-Some real world applications are Youtube video ids, twitter tweet ids etc. This service was used in another personal project which is a URL shortner which can be found here.
+Some real world applications are Youtube video ids, twitter tweet ids etc.

 ## Tech stack